cosmos/cosmos-sdk/docs/spec/governance/state.md

   element of `ProposalProcessingQueue` is checked during `BeginBlock` to see if `CurrentBlock == VotingStartBlock + InitProcedure.VotingPeriod`.
 If it is, then the application checks if validators in `InitVotingPowerList` have voted and, if not, applies `GovernancePenalty`.
+If the proposal is accepted, deposits are refunded.
   After that proposal is ejected from `ProposalProcessingQueue` and the next element of the queue is evaluated.
-  Note that if a proposal is urgent and accepted under the special condition, its `ProposalID` must be ejected from `ProposalProcessingQueue`.
+  Note that if a proposal is accepted under the special condition, its `ProposalID` must be ejected from `ProposalProcessingQueue`.

 And the pseudocode for the `ProposalProcessingQueue`: